-Growing up and even now, the founder rarely saw anyone in a wheelchair (or muscular dystrophy) play a positive role (or any role for that matter) in a movie, t.v. show, or book.
+Growing up and even now, the founder, Luda Gogolushko, rarely saw anyone in a wheelchair (or muscular dystrophy) play a positive role (or any role for that matter) in a movie, T.V. show, or book.

 Vision for the Future:

 Images and stories cater to perception, as well as thinking.
-So when the media and entertainment industry produces the same dehumanizing views on people with disabilities, those perceptions become realities and put an umbrella of invisibility on people with disabilities.
+When the media and entertainment industry produces the same dehumanizing views on people with disabilities, those perceptions become realities and put an umbrella of invisibility on people with disabilities.
 People learn through communication, and the messages coded in words are what shapes reality.
 So if there are no stories, there are no realities.
 If there is no inclusion, there is no change.
 If there is no access, there is no opportunity.

 And this is why INCLUDAS Publishing will always fight for disability visibility by creating authentic books that move people one page at a time.